-Voltage-Switching Mode
+Voltage Switching Mode of Operation

-Figure 40 shows the DACs operating in voltage switching mode.
-The reference voltage, $V{\rm IN}$ , is applied to the $I{\rm OUT}A$ pin, and the output voltage is available at the $V{\rm REF}A$ terminal.
+Figure 34 shows the DAC operating in the voltage switching mode.
+The reference voltage, $V{\rm IN}$ , is applied to the $I{\rm OUT}1A$ pin, $I{\rm OUT}2A$ is connected to AGND, and the output voltage is available at the $V{\rm REF}A$ terminal.
 In this configuration, a positive reference voltage results in a positive output voltage, making single-supply operation possible.
-The output from the DAC is voltage at constant impedance (the DAC ladder resistance).
-Therefore, an op amp is necessary to buffer the output voltage.
-The reference input no longer sees constant input impedance, but one that varies with code.
-Therefore, the voltage input should be driven from a low impedance source.
+The output from the DAC is voltage at a constant impedance (the DAC ladder resistance).
+Therefore, an operational amplifier is necessary to buffer the output voltage.
+The reference input no longer sees a constant input impedance, but one that varies with code.
+Therefore, the voltage input must be driven from a low impedance source.